 1991-2001, Staying Together In A Crisis

-The 1991 brought a general economic crisis, boat builders all over the world found themselves struggling.
+1991 brought a general economic crisis, boat builders all over the world found themselves struggling.
 It’s difficult to manage a crisis when the market has just gone.
-A few would manage it mathematically, leaving their companies leaderless, and some would manage things on a human scale, braving criticism and scepticism.
+A few would manage it mathematically, leaving their companies leaderless, and some would manage things on a human scale, braving criticism and skepticism.
 Most would not cope at all and be gone forever.
-Beneteau succeeded in surmounting the ordeal as a company they stood together as they had trust in the staff knowing their common colective sense, the company knew they could count on them.
+Beneteau succeeded in surmounting the ordeal as a company they stood together as they had trust in the staff knowing their common collective sense, the company knew they could count on them.

 In 1995, Jeanneau was purchased by Beneteau in an era of external growth.
 A chance to make peace with long-time rivals.
-The purchase of Jeanneau brand would be the high point of the French sailing industry.
+The purchase of the Jeanneau brand would be the high point of the French sailing industry.

 2003-2014, Beyond The Fate Of People